pema99/pema99.github.io/_posts/2022-04-28-shaderception.md

 ---

 # Intro
-A while back, I wrote a compiler for a shading language named [Shaderception](https://github.com/pema99/Shaderception).
+A while back, I wrote a compiler for a shading language, named [Shaderception](https://github.com/pema99/Shaderception).
 The compiler runs within the social VR platform VRChat, which poses some interesting and odd technical challenges.
 The result was a virtual world accessible through VRChat, which functions similar to [Shadertoy](https://www.shadertoy.com/) and lets users write and execute interactive shaders entirely from within the platform.
 The name comes from the fact that the runtime for the language is, itself, written in a fragment shader.

 I've briefly written about the project [in the past](2022-04-17-nans.md), but have been meaning to write a more in-depth technical summary of the techniques I employed to make it all happen.
 The project consists of several distinct parts, each of which I'll describe separately.
 As a goal, I'll try to keep it fairly understandable even to people who don't know much about compilers.
 Apologies if I come off as condescending at times.